example42/example42.github.io/_posts/2017-09-04-testing-any-role-on-any-os-with-a-psick-control-repo.md

 ## Entirely Hiera driven

-PSICK, for the user perspective, can be entirely Hiera driven, based on hierarchies containing concepts like roles, environments (tiers) and zones (datacenters).
+PSICK, for the user perspective, can be entirely Hiera driven, based on hierarchies containing concepts like roles, operational environments (envs, tiers) and zones (datacenters).

 The default ```hiera.yaml``` looks like: